-Dr Alexander Mustard, 43, from the UK is widely regarded as one of the world’s leading underwater photographers.
+Dr Alexander Mustard MBE, 43, from the UK is widely regarded as one of the world’s leading underwater photographers.
 He has been taking photographs underwater since he was 9 years old and has worked as a full time underwater photographer since 2004.

 His photographs have won many awards including regularly in the BBC Wildlife Photographer of the Year – appearing in 10 different books of winning pictures.
 He is a four-time category winner in the British Wildlife Photography Awards amongst many others.
 His 2007 book Reefs Revealed, won the International Grand Prize for the best book of underwater photographs, while his 2016 instructional book Underwater Photography Masterclass has rapidly become the most sought after title on the subject and was reprinted just two weeks after its launch.

 His photographs have been displayed in exhibitions around the world and a particular highlight was personally presenting his work to Queen Elizabeth II.
 In 2003 he received the Visions In the Sea Award for Outstanding Contributions to Underwater Photography and recently was given the ADEX 2016 Award for Extraordinary Contribution to Underwater Photography.
 In 2013, Alex was named GDT European Wildlife Photographer of the Year for his image Night Moves.
-The only time an underwater photograph has won this prestigious award.
+It remains the only time an underwater photograph has won this prestigious award.
+In 2018 he was made an MBE in the Queen’s Birthday Honours in recognition of his achievements as an underwater photographer.

 Alex is a regular contributor to many publications in the marine, wildlife, diving and photographic media, and to date has published more than 500 articles.
 In particular, he is a sought after writer on all aspects of underwater photography, especially equipment reviews and technique articles.
-In addition to various features, he currently writes two monthly columns on underwater photography: IMAGES Column for Sport Diver (USA) and Be The Champ for DIVER Magazine (UK).
+In addition to various features, he currently writes monthly columns on underwater photography for Scuba Diving Magazine (USA) and DIVER Magazine (UK) and regular contributes to several others Fotografen in Tauchen (DE) and Masterclass in Ocean Geographic (AUS).

 He was one of the commissioned photographers for the 2020VISION conservation photography project in the UK.
 Several major diving equipment manufacturers and national tourist boards are among his professional clients.
 One of the most unusual projects Alex has been involved in is Nissan’s NV200 concept car built for the Tokyo Motor Show.
 The car was designed specifically around his needs as an underwater photographer working in the field.